-Are you interested in working for a labor union?
-Unions are found in every industry.
+Are you interested in a job in which you'll belong to a labor union?
+Unions are found in every industry, and many union jobs pay well.
 They strive to ensure higher wages, shorter work weeks, and safer work environments for their members.
-Belonging to a union gives members good wages and benefits, as well as some protection against arbitrary firing, so union positions are attractive to many workers.
+Joining a union gives members good wages and benefits, as well as some protection against arbitrary firing, so union positions are attractive to many workers.

 Union employees, however, have greater job security.
 To fire you, there must be a legitimate cause.
 There has to be evidence of actual misconduct or poor performance, and there is typically a process that takes place, including arbitration with union leaders.

 Union members also have strength in numbers.
 If conditions are getting dangerous or hours are too long, they can work together to lobby company leadership without fear of retaliation.

 According to the Bureau of Labor Statistics, the occupations with the highest concentration of union workers include:

 - Construction and extraction occupations: 17.1%

 - Production occupations: 11.9%